Chart Color Schemes

 The educational profile of Coconut Grove exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Coconut Grove is notably high.
-As of 2021, 40.7% of residents aged 15 and above hold university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally in Australia.
-Bachelor degrees are most common at 23.3%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 3.4%.
-Vocational credentials are also prevalent, with 28.5% of residents holding such qualifications – advanced diplomas at 11.1% and certificates at 17.4%.
+Educational attainment in Coconut Grove is notably higher than broader benchmarks.
+Specifically, 40.7% of residents aged 15+ have university qualifications, compared to 27.3% in the Northern Territory (NT) and 30.4% nationally in Australia.
+The area's educational advantage is particularly evident in bachelor degrees, with 23.3% of residents holding such qualifications, followed by postgraduate qualifications at 14.0%, and graduate diplomas at 3.4%.
+Vocational credentials are also prominent, with 28.5% of residents aged 15+ having them - advanced diplomas account for 11.1% and certificates for 17.4%.

-Educational participation is high, with 29.7% of residents currently enrolled in formal education as of the latest census data.
+Educational participation is high, with 29.7% of residents currently enrolled in formal education.
 This includes 9.9% in tertiary education, 6.7% in primary education, and 5.1% pursuing secondary education.
-However, educational facilities appear to be located outside Coconut Grove's immediate boundaries, requiring families to access schools in neighboring areas for their children's education.

 Frequently Asked Questions - Education